canercalskan/Power-Billing-Portal-Final/README.md

 Supplier Controller deals with supplier company login, logout, sending bill to the customers by their id.

 ->Index page

 ![homepage](https://user-images.githubusercontent.com/84105094/166136259-7833b7f6-9756-4c97-bc4f-a2a851bdfb3f.jpeg)

 -> Information about the system

 ![inform](https://user-images.githubusercontent.com/84105094/166136398-336201be-88d2-431b-950c-0dfa61bd5ae2.jpeg)

 -> Contact Form

 ![contactform](https://user-images.githubusercontent.com/84105094/166136408-ce6b14b9-a9f0-43c8-8125-2ec33464854c.jpeg)

 -> Admin Login

 ![adminlogin](https://user-images.githubusercontent.com/84105094/166136410-b7221b21-add6-4f95-9f82-7300d1730297.jpeg)

+-> The whole system is functional, but it requires a database connection which contains related tables that modified with tables which can be extracted from the /Models/ikupay.edmx file.